vadimol/kaa/doc/Programming-guide/Your-first-Kaa-application/index.md

     </li>
     <li>
-        Build the application by running the following command from the **demo_app** directory.
+        Build the application by running the following command from the <b>demo_app</b> directory.

         <pre>
             javac -cp kaa-*.jar *.java